Barry's Time Travel Review Score

 Who are the cavemen?

-Okay, these are genuine cavemen.
-They must have entered this cave hundreds of thousands of years ago and got preserved because of the time dilation.
-Remember, from the perspective of these cavemen, they’ve not been in this cave for far too long.
-Let’s assume they are from as long as 1 million years ago.
-This would be about 45 days in the cave.
+Okay, these are genuine cavemen, as in, the early humans of the Americas.
+Going based on the information They must have entered this cave thousands of years ago and got preserved because of the time dilation.
+Remember, from the perspective of these cavemen, they’ve not been in this cave for far too long, just over 30 hours or so.

 What happened to Furby?